-Cell culture supernatant, serum and plasma (EDTA, citrate, heparin) were tested with this assay.
-Other biological samples might be suitable for use in the assay.
-BMS239 is not suitable for the detection of very low levels of CD40L in plasma; for this please refer to BMS293, human CD40L high sensitive ELISA.
+Cell culture supernatant, serum, and plasma (EDTA, citrate, heparin) were tested with this assay.
+Other body fluids might be suitable for use in the assay.
 Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.
-Pay attention to a possible Hook Effect due to high sample concentrations (see "Calculation of results" on page 4).

 Samples containing a visible precipitate must be clarified prior to use in the assay.
 Do not use grossly hemolyzed or lipemic samples.

-Samples should be aliquoted and must be stored frozen at -20° C to avoid loss of bioactive human CD40L.
-If samples are to be run within 24 hours, they may be stored at 2°C to 8°C (refer to "Sample stability" on page 6).
+Samples should be aliquoted and must be stored frozen at -20°C to avoid loss of bioactive human CD40L.
+If samples are to be run within 24 hours, they may be stored at 2-8°C (refer to "Sample stability" on page 6).

 Avoid repeated freeze-thaw cycles.
 Prior to assay, the frozen sample should be brought to room temperature slowly and mixed gently.